igaster/laravel-theme/README.md

 Theme::configSet('key','value'); // assign a key-value pair to current theme's configuration
 ```

-You are free to create your own implementation to pick a Theme via a ServiceProvider, or a Middleware, or even set the Theme in your Controllers.
+You are free to create your own implementation to set a Theme via a ServiceProvider, or a Middleware, or even define the Theme in your Controllers.

 ## 'setTheme' middleware (Laravel 5.2+)

-A helper middleware is included out of the box if you want to define a Theme per route.
+A [helper middleware](https://github.com/igaster/laravel-theme/blob/master/src/Middleware/setTheme.php) is included out of the box if you want to define a Theme per route.
 To use it:

-First register the middleware in `app\Http\Kernel.php`:
+First register it in `app\Http\Kernel.php`:

 ```php
 protected $routeMiddleware = [